-Lyocell and viscose are materials made from wood fibres, which is a renewable source.
+Lyocell, viscose and modal are materials made from wood fibres, which is a renewable source.
 It´s important for the climate and the biological diversity that the raw material comes from responsibly cultivated forestry.

 Lyocell is produced from cellulose, wood pulp, from the eucalyptus tree.
 The fiber is produced by processing the pulp with chemicals.
 In our products we mainly use TENCELTM or Excel, which is manufactured by two large manufacturers; Lenzing AG (TENCELTM) and Birla (Excel).
 The raw material comes from responsibly cultivated forest and production takes place in a closed cycle where about 99 percent of all process chemicals are recycled.
 TENCELTM and Excel can be found in, for example, underwear, pants and tops.

-Lyocell and viscose are natural materials that are comfortable to wear and that breathe well.
+Lyocell, viscose and modal are natural materials that are comfortable to wear and that breathe well.
 They are durable, soft and give the clothes a beautiful fluid silhouette, and they are made from wood pulp which is a renewable source that can be broken down into nature.

 The biggest challenge with materials made from trees is to ensure that the forestry is sustainable which is, among other things, about the logging and what quantities are cut down at a time.
 Unfortunately, deforestation of forests is common.
 Every year millions of trees are cut down in the world for textile production, which jeopardizes the climate and biodiversity.
 Therefore, together with other leading fashion companies, we are engaged in CanopyStyle, which works to ensure that the raw material for viscose does not come from old or threatened forests